Contrast-Security-OSS/docs/content/admin/org_settings/Notifications.md

 <!--
-title: "Everything You Need to Know About Notifications"
+title: "Notifications"
 description: "Overview of notifications within TeamServer"
 tags: "Admin settings TeamServer alerts notifications custom" -->

-## About Notifications
-Prior to release 3.2.6 (April 2016), TeamServer had a rule engine which would trigger emails when a particular condition was achieved, called **Alerts**.
-The rule engine still exists, but now rules created by administrators are called **Custom Notifications**.
-TeamServer not only provides custom notification, but several out-of-the-box notifications which we believe to be essential for any customer implementing an IAST and/or RASP solution.
-Notifications are a new form of rule-based communication for particular events and/or activities that occur within TeamServer or associated connected Agents.

-Notifications are designed to provide feedback immediately, as well as daily through multiple channels.
+Notifications provide a mechanism for Contrast users to be alerted in specific cases, such as the discovery of a vulnerability or an application being attacked.
+Contrast offers several out-of-the-box notifications which we believe to be essential for any customer implementation.
+Organization administrators can set the default notification settings for all users in their organization.
+Individual users can tailor those notification settings as needed.

 There are two primary channels available for notifications: E-mail and In-Application.

-E-mail notifications require TeamServer to be configured to communicate with an appropriate [SMTP system](admin_systemsettings.html#dbmail).
-In-Application notifications are made available directly in the product and are visible by selecting the Notification bell in the top menu bar.
+* **E-mail notifications** require Contrast be configured to communicate with an appropriate [SMTP system](admin_systemsettings.html#dbmail). * **In-Application notifications** are made available directly in the product and are visible by selecting the Notification bell in the top menu bar.

-### Administrative Notifications
+## Administrative Notifications
 Administrators will receive automated notifications for certain high-level events in Contrast, including those pertaining to licensing and policy management.
 Such notifications will occur both in-app and via email.

 * **Application Licensed** - A new application was licensed in Contrast